jax-ml/jax/docs/101/pytrees.md

 y = f(mdc)
 ```

 Contrast this with `MyOtherContainer`, the `NamedTuple` subclass.
-Since the
+Since its
-`name` field is a pytree leaf, JIT expects it to be convertible to
+`name` field is a pytree leaf, `jit` expects it to be convertible to a
 {class}`jax.Array`, and the following raises an error:

 ```{code-cell}